Fixing “TypeError: String Indices Must Be Integers” in Python

 What does “string indices must be integers” mean?

-This error occurs when a string is accessed using a non-integer index.
+This error occurs when you try to access string elements using a non-integer index in Python.

-How do I fix “string indices must be integers”?
+How do I fix “string indices must be integers, not str”?